Sensative/vsm-application-documentation/1368947946-Digital-gpio.vso.md

 Daily when the device is joined, it will attempt a wifi scan.

-Weekly, when the device is joined, it will attempt a GNSS scan.
+Weekly, when the device is joined, it will attempt a GNSS scan (provided the device supports GNSS scanning).

 ## Daily Rejoin Module